-Excel – like a Swiss Army Knife – provides users access to a number of different tools including forecasting and scenario analysis functionality and a basic mathematical optimization solver.
+Chances are that you, like most data scientists and IT professionals, already have some experience using mathematical optimization – most likely in Excel.
+Excel – like a Swiss Army Knife – provides users access to a number of different tools, including forecasting and scenario analysis functionality and a basic mathematical optimization solver.

 Although Excel gives you the opportunity to get your get your feet wet with these analytics tools and perform simple tasks, this software’s capabilities are quite limited as it can’t handle large, multi-dimensional data sets or problems of significant complexity.

-If you want use mathematical optimization or other sophisticated analytics tools at scale, you need a more specialized and robust tool for the job.
+If you want to use mathematical optimization or other sophisticated analytics tools at scale, you need a more specialized and robust tool for the job.

-When it comes to mathematical optimization, there’s a wide array of commercial mathematical optimization computational and modeling tools on the market, many of which interface with many of the popular programming languages that data scientists are accustomed to such as Python, MATLAB, and R.
+When it comes to mathematical optimization, there’s a wide array of commercial mathematical optimization computational and modeling tools on the market, many of which interface with many of the popular programming languages that data scientists are accustomed to, such as Python, MATLAB, and R.

-Of course, it will take some time and effort to learn to write code for mathematical optimization, but in the end it will pay off, as you will be able to utilize this potent prescriptive analytics technology – on its own or in combination with machine learning – to automatically generate solutions to your most critical and challenging business problems and make optimal decisions.
+You can use your programming language of choice to build mathematical optimization models and applications – just like you do with machine learning.
+Of course, it will take some time and effort to learn to write code for mathematical optimization, but in the end, it will pay off, as you will be able to utilize this potent prescriptive analytics technology – on its own or in combination with machine learning – to automatically generate solutions to your most critical and challenging business problems and make optimal decisions.